emer/emergent/econfig/README.md

 # Standard Config Example

 Here's the `Config` struct from [axon/examples/ra25](https://github.com/emer/axon), which can provide a useful starting point.
 It uses Params, Run and Log sub-structs to better organize things.
 For sims with extensive Env config, that should be added as a separate sub-struct as well.
-The `view:"add-fields"` struct tag shows all of the fields in one big dialog in the GUI -- if you want separate ones, omit that.
+The `display:"add-fields"` struct tag shows all of the fields in one big dialog in the GUI -- if you want separate ones, omit that.

 ```Go
 // ParamConfig has config parameters related to sim params